cleanlab/cleanlab/docs/source/cleanlab/internal/neighbor/index.rst

 This submodule consists of the following modules:

-- `neighbor.neighbor`: Contains functions for setting up a nearest neighbor search index.
+- `neighbor.knn_graph`: Contains functions for setting up a nearest neighbor search index and constructing knn graphs.
-- `neighbor.search`: Contains a protocol class that defines the interface for performing nearest neighbor searches within this package.
+- `neighbor.search`: Contains a helper function that wraps the default implementation of nearest neighbor searches.
-- `neighbor.metric`: Contains classes and functions for selecting distance metrics for nearest neighbor searches.
+- `neighbor.metric`: Contains functions for selecting distance metrics for nearest neighbor searches.

 .. automodule:: cleanlab.internal.neighbor
    :autosummary: